Dead Cities (album)

-Dead Cities is a 1996 album by electronic music group The Future Sound of London.
+Dead Cities is the third studio album by the British electronic music duo The Future Sound of London.
+It was released through Virgin Records in October 1996.
+The record entered the Dance Albums Chart at No. 2 and the Albums Chart at No. 26.

 Overview

 The album art consisted of 3D graphics, photography, and writing complementing the album's themes, combined via digital image editing.
 This was created primarily by the band and then-frequent artistic collaborator Buggy G. Riphead.
 A limited edition release of the album included a 196-page book, containing additional artwork and writing in the same style.

 "My Kingdom" and "We Have Explosive" were released as singles.
 The "My Kingdom" music video was directed by the same artistic collaboration, whereas the "We Have Explosive" music video was directed by 2D-animator Run Wrake.

 Track listing

 Though the album contains 13 tracks, the track listing on the back insert of the CD is ambiguous, as 15 song titles are listed, with most of the second half of songs not numbered.
 The common interpretation, confirmed by the promo edition of the CD, is listed here: